 How to Start Seeds Using Household Items You Already Own

 Happy spring, everyone!
 The weather in the bluegrass is still intermittently cold, but the trees are blooming, the bulbs are showing their beautiful faces, and I’m anxiously looking forward to gardening season.
-Today I’d love to share some sustainable seed starting ideas using items you likely have laying around your house.
+Today I’d love to share some sustainable seed starting ideas using household items you likely have laying around your home.

 Why Start Seeds Indoors?

 My growing zone is 6b, which means that my last frost date of spring is roughly the end of April, and my first fall frost date is mid-to-late October.
+(You can find out your growing zone here.)
 If you live in zone 8 or higher, you have a long enough growing season that you may not need to start seeds inside.
 But here in Kentucky, I need a little extra boost to help me get the longest growing season possible.
-By starting seeds indoors, I can plant seedlings that are several weeks old after the last frost, rather than starting seeds fresh in pots and raised beds.
-By June, I’ll be harvesting vegetables rather than tending seedlings.
-It feels like cheating!

 Household Item #1- Toilet Paper Rolls